 Houses under contract have fallen to varying degrees.
-(Per the local info above, Boulder County's under- contracts are down only around 20% last week.
+(Per the local info above, Boulder County’s under- contracts are down only around 20% last week.
 This is in alignment with Boulder’s rating as one of the most stable housing markets in the country.)

 Hang in there!
 Be good to yourselves, your family and your neighbors.
 Call us with any questions or to connect, regarding real estate or life.

 © Compass 2020 ¦ All Rights Reserved by Compass ¦ Made in NYC